 “No, sorry.
 He suffered from achromatopsia.
 Fabergé’s Achromatopsia, to be exact.”

 “Almost total colour blindness, like life in the old movies.”
 He took a sip of his drink.
-“Achromatopsia is normally associated with being hyper-sensitive to light and generally having poor vision.
+“Achromatopsia is normally associated with being hyper-sensitive to light and having poor vision.
 With Fabergé the rods are all normal – in fact, there are rather more of them.
 Hardly any cones, though, which detect the colour.
 Some yellow ones, maybe a few of the other two.
 So, more like watching Casablanca with a pair of slightly yellow-tinted sunglasses.
 Perhaps easier to imagine than normal colour-blindness.”

 I nodded.
 “It’s genetic, I suppose.”

 “Yes, like everything else, as we’re told now.
 It seems it’s a triple mutation, each one very rare.
 I think there have only been a handful of people with his condition.
 All male.”
 He drained his glass; then paused with it half-way down to the table.
 “It’s funny,” he said.
 “That’s the thing I most remember about him.
 Because of Sally’s clothes.”
 He put the glass gently on the centre of the coaster and sat back in his chair.
 “You’ve got odd socks on.”